-Figure 4.152: Cutterbar Hazard
+Figure 4.107: Cutterbar Hazard

-- 1. Start the engine and the lower header.

-- 2. Increase clearance under the float module feed draper by tilting the header until the cylinder (B) is fully extended and the indicator (A) is at position D.

-- 3. Raise the reel to its full height.

-- 4. Stop the engine and the remove key from the ignition.
+- 1. Start the engine and the lower header. - Increase clearance under the float module feed draper by tilting the header and fully extending the cylinder (B) until indicator (A) is at position D. - 3.
+Raise the reel to its full height. - 4.
+Stop the engine and the remove key from the ignition.

-- 5. Engage the reel safety props.